diegofps/mell/docs/template.md

 mell --block_start '{B:' --block_end ':B}' --variable_start '{V:' --variable_end ':V}' --comment_start '{C:' --comment_end ':C}' metadata
 ```

-There are two special variables that we can use in the template syntax.
+There are three special variables that we can use in the template syntax.
 These are:

 * `meta:` to access the data in the metadata.
-Use `'.'` to access metadata attributes and `'[]'` to access array elements.
+Use `'.'` to access metadata attributes and `'[]'` to access array elements;
 * `inflater:` to inflate nested templates located in the asset.
-Use `inflater.inflateAsset("path_to_asset_file", meta)` to inflate an asset into your template.
+Use `inflater.inflate("path_to_asset_file", meta)` to inflate an asset into this position;
+* `args:` to access the program parameters and program parameters.